billmcspadden-riscv/pmake/README.md

 project, after all.)

 Backslashitis.
-Anyone who has written a recipe for a GNU make rule,  knows the pain of having to use backslashes for line continuation in the recipe.
+Anyone who has written a recipe for a GNU make rule,  knows the pain of having to use backslashes in the recipe for line continuation.
 Recipes in GNU make are one long bash command line.
 To make them readable, a backslash + newline is used.
 But this leads to numerous problems.
 First, if you have something,  even a space, after the backslash,  you get a bash syntax